-My husband and I own a large untamed property filled with wild underbrush and a lot of different types of trees.
+My brother and I own a large untamed property filled with wild underbrush and a lot of different types of trees.
 With him being in the carpentry business, chopping wood has become an activity that I am exposed to on a daily business.
-Whether it is for a client or just for firewood during camping, my husband spends most of his time chopping wood and making it more presentable.
+Whether it is for a client or just for firewood during camping, my brother spends most of his time chopping wood and making it more presentable.
 Undoubtedly, it’s a job that requires a lot of energy, but with the correct type of machete, the work can become so much easier.

 Best Machete Comparisons